LuisLauM/grec/README.md

 ## Examples

-Next, we show an example of the use of `detectFronts` function:
+Next, we show an example of the use of `getGradients` function:

 ``` r
 require(grec)